-The changes in the political and economic environment and the development of the legal, tax and legislative systems in Armenia have continuing nature.
+The changes in political and economic environment and the development of the legal, tax and legislative systems in Armenia have continuing nature.
 The stability and development of the Armenian economy largely depends on these changes.
-The government has brought a renewed commitment to good governance, including anticorruption efforts, transparency, and accountability.
+The government has reaffirmed its commitment to effective public administration, which entails anti-corruption efforts, transparency and accountability.